-- a) Storypark (a separate notice will be included in the Welcome Package) - b) Parents' attendance at orientation and our annual general meeting - c) Playschool newsletters - d) Evaluation forms (near end of year) - e) Arrival and Dismissal times - e) Email and optional parent/teacher meetings
+- 1. Storypark (a separate notice will be included in the Welcome Package) - 2.
+Parents' attendance at orientation and our annual general meeting - 3.
+Playschool newsletters - 4.
+Evaluation forms (near end of year) - 5.
+Arrival and Dismissal times - 6.
+Email and parent/teacher meetings (booked as needed throughout school year)

 It is important to note that this school has many families and therefore parents need to help in maintaining communication with teachers.
-If you are wondering how your child is doing at school you need to simply ask the teachers.
-The teachers are always willing to schedule a phone call or parent/teacher meeting whenever you would like an update.
-If there are any concerns that you are uncomfortable approaching the teachers about, you may direct them to the President of the Playschool Board of Directors.
+If you are wondering how your child is doing at school you need to simply ask the educators.
+The educators are always willing to schedule a phone call or parent/teacher meeting whenever you would like an update.
+If there are any concerns that you are uncomfortable approaching the educators about, you may direct them to the Program Director or President of the Playschool Board of Directors.

 It is inappropriate to promote or solicit any business or activity other than Playschool business during Playschool hours, including the drop-off and pick-up periods.
 Please respect the privacy and personal information in the class contact list for any commercial or fundraising activity as well.
-The class lists are provided for facilitating committee communication and arranging play dates and other child-focused communications.
+The class lists are provided for facilitating committee communication and arranging playdates and other child-focused communications.

-20.1 Children's Mail Slots
+Children's Mail Slots

 Each child has his/her own mail slot contained in a file box for completed crafts and preschool communications.
-Until further notice we will only be using the mail slots for teacher organization of children's work.
-Children or teachers will pack any items and notes for home in their backpack as they prepare for going home.
+Children or educators will pack any items and notes for home in their backpack as they prepare for going home.
 We will make arrangements to hand over any items that are too big to pack with the parent/guardian during the drop off or pick up times.

-20.2 Accident or Illness
+Accident or Illness

-In the case of an accident or illness of a child while attending Rosedale Playschool, the teacher will attempt to reach the child's parents by phoning the provided contact information.
-If the teacher is unable to reach the parents, the child's emergency contacts, which are listed on the child's registration forms, will be called.
+In the case of an accident or illness of a child while attending Rosedale Playschool, the educators will attempt to reach the child's parents by phoning the provided contact information.
+If the educator is unable to reach the parents, the child's emergency contacts, which are listed on the child's registration forms, will be called.
 Continuous attempts to reach the parents will be done by one of the teaching staff.
 It will be the responsibility of the teaching staff to ensure a child who has been involved in an accident or has become seriously ill receives any necessary medical attention as soon as possible.
 Please see the Appendices for more details about our Accident and Incident protocols.